pierangeloc/ray-tracer-zio/pres/deckset.md

 ---
 -->

+---

+^ What is a functional effect?
+It is a data structure, plus some operations, to deal with a concern.
-^ In this case we see that Option helps us dealing with one concern, i.e. the presence or absence of a given value Another concern is to express the presence the success of an operation (producing a value of type A) vs a failure (producing an error of type E)
+E.g. if our concern is to express the presence or absence of a value, a functional effect we are using daily is `Option[A]` If our concern is expressing the success (producing a value of type A) vs a failure (producing an error of type E) of an operation we can use `Either[E,A]`

 # Functional Effects

-Given a concern, build _**an immutable data structure**_ that provides a set of operations to deal with that concern (semiquoting JDG)
+Given a concern, build _**an immutable data structure**_ that provides a set of operations to deal with that concern[^1]

 [.code-highlight: none]
 [.code-highlight: 1]